wbailey/wbailey.github.io/source/_posts/2014-01-17-the-supportive-interview.markdown

 you learn the most about a candidate?
 What are we trying to accomplish with the interview?
 As a candidate, how can I show them I am really the right person for the job?
 In this post, I am going to share a few guidelines for hiring managers that I think lead to a great interview.
-If you are candidate, you can read this and if you find an experience like the one I describe, you can be better prepared.
+If you are the candidate, you can read this and if you find an experience like the one I describe, you can be better prepared.

 ## The Sweaty Guy